 Clearly explain the time limits for receiving assistance.

-Stress that the person is responsible for trying to become economically secure.
+Stress that the person is responsible for trying to become financially self-sufficient.

-Explain that finding and keeping a job or continuing his or her education are the best ways to end dependence on cash assistance.
+Explain that finding and keeping a job or continuing their education are the best ways to end dependence on cash assistance.

-Suggest activities that may help the person improve his or her personal, family, and financial situation.
+Suggest activities that may help the person improve their personal, family, and financial situation.
 Use the “Plan for Supporting Myself and My Family" section of the AMR.

-Give the person the opportunity to talk about his or her goal for getting off cash assistance and how to achieve it.
+Give the person the opportunity to talk about their goal for getting off cash assistance and their pathway to achieving it.

 Guide the person toward achievable goals.